-11.1.
-In addition to the requirements that must be met when fuel is measured on-site, Article $80(7)^{96}$ of the Orders requires us, when determining whether information is accurate and reliable where it has originated off-site, to have regard to:

-- the distance over which the fuel was transported, and - the conditions under which the fuel was prepared and transported.

-11.2.
-As with on-site measurement, generally the fuel must be measured and sampled within the month of use.
-Data submitted to us each month must be an accurate reflection of what has been used in that particular month.

-11.3.
-We recognise that this might cause practical difficulties when off-site measurement takes place at the very end of the month and the fuel is used in the following month.
+- A10.1 In addition to the requirements that must be met when fuel is measured on-site, the Orders require us, when determining whether information is accurate and reliable where it has originated off-site, to have regard to: - the distance over which the fuel was transported, and - the conditions under which the fuel was prepared and transported. - A10.2 As with on-site measurement, generally the fuel must be measured and sampled within the month of use.
+Data submitted to us each month must be an accurate reflection of what has been used in that particular month. - A10.3 We recognise that this might cause practical difficulties when off-site measurement takes place at the very end of the month and the fuel is used in the following month.
 When reviewing FMS procedures, we will work with generating stations to try to find ways to address this.